Open a Holding Company in Thailand

 A holding company is outlined as a company with no substantial activities of its own, however whose business operations consist primarily of holding shares in other active firms (domestic and/or foreign) and accomplishing its earnings from these types of investments.
 A holding company represents also a company created to buy and own the shares of other companies, which it then controls.
 Our specialists in company registration in Thailand can help you establish this type of company.

 The main advantages of a holding company in Thailand

 Opening a holding company in Thailand has increased its popularity because of the following two main reasons:

 • When an entity opens a holding company in Thailand, it enables business progress and expansion into new companies through domestic and/or foreign subsidiaries, which may be connected or not to the current activity;

 • An increasing number of affiliated firms with different organizations wish to have their stocks listed on the Exchange.
 In order to avoid problems which could arise because of contradiction among the lines of business of various companies from within a group, the Exchange has set special listing criteria for companies that have company-like structures and that invest on the local markets or abroad.
 These companies are able to apply for listing without having to issue a three-year track record, however certain criteria must be met.
-Our Thai company registration advisers can provide more information on what these criteria are.
+Our company registration advisers in Thailand can provide more information on what these criteria are.